GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 permalink: "/azure-blob-block-avro-storage"
 draft: true
 ---
-At my employer [SCADA MINDS](https://www.scadaminds.com/) we're currently working on implementing a data pipeline for one of the larger wind companies in the world.
-Wind turbines have _a lot_ of sensors, that generate, among others, a lot of timeseries data.
+At my employer [SCADA MINDS](https://www.linkedin.com/company/scada-minds/) we're currently working on implementing a data pipeline for one of the larger wind companies in the world.
+Wind turbines have _a lot_ of sensors, that generate a lot of time-series data.
 For the amount of turbines we need to support, we need to be able to process upwards of 1GB/sec.

-This is a blog post about how, using Azure Block blobs, we've made a performant API that can handle that amount of data, and still maintain a respectable latency (<500ms for most cases)
+This is a blog post about how, using Azure Block blobs, we've made a performant API that can handle that amount of data, and still maintain a respectable latency when queried (<500ms for most cases)

 When considering solutions we had a few criteria that needed to fulfill: